We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 A: It’s certainly ironic to think about such a clean appliance smelling so foul, since the appliance’s job is to wash and sanitize dishes.
 But in reality, even top-of-the-line machines can fall victim to stray food particles.
 Over time, these tiny pieces get trapped in your dishwasher’s filter, and the buildup can create a faint odor that grows more offensive by the day.
 Thankfully, homeowners can easily fix a smelly dishwasher with a few simple steps and good old-fashioned vinegar.

-STEP 1: Empty the dishwasher
+Step 1: Empty the dishwasher.

 Remove all dishes and utensils, then use a damp microfiber cloth to clear out any debris on the floor and sides of the dishwasher’s interior.
 You may want to remove the bottom rack for easier access.

-STEP 2: Let vinegar work its magic.
+Step 2: Let vinegar work its magic.

 Fill a glass cup or bowl with about one cup of distilled white vinegar, and place it snugly on the top rack of your dishwasher between the prongs used to separate glasses.
 Vinegar is a perfect agent for cleaning a dishwasher since it will cut grease, clear away old detergent build-up, and neutralize food odors.
 Run the dishwasher through a single cycle on the hottest setting possible.
 Then, once the cycle is complete, leave the door open for about an hour to let the dishwasher air out completely.
 (A damp interior could lead to mildew growth, the source of yet another unwanted stench!)

-STEP 3: Add a fresh scent.
+Step 3: Add a fresh scent.

 Despite its indisputable cleaning properties, not everyone is crazy about white vinegar’s scent.
 If you’d like to mask it with something more pleasant, add a few drops of an essential oil to the vinegar.
 Lavender, orange, lemon, or peppermint oils will create a crisp and welcoming aroma in your kitchen.
 Plus, the non-toxic essential oils have antibacterial properties to boot!

-STEP 4: Repeat the process four times per year.
+Step 4: Repeat the process four times per year.

 To avoid a whiff of a smelly dishwasher in the future, repeat the vinegar cleanse once every few months, or whenever it’s needed.
 Now you’ll always breathe easy in your kitchen—no matter how often you run the dishwasher.

 Always take safety precautions.
-When cleaning your smelly dishwasher, never mix vinegar with chlorine—this can create toxic fumes.
+When cleaning your smelly dishwasher, never mix vinegar with chlorine, which can create toxic fumes.
 While you may not intentionally use the two at once, they could accidentally interact if there’s still some liquid dishwashing detergent left over in the tray from a recent cycle.
 Best practice: Read your detergent label to see if the solution contains chlorine.
 If so, make sure there’s no potential for disaster by wiping out the detergent tray with a damp paper towel before you start the machine.